CZ-NIC/knot/doc/reference.rst

 Rate limiting is based on the token bucket scheme.
 A rate basically represents a number of tokens available each second.
-Each response is processed and classified (based on several discriminators, e.g. source netblock, qtype, name, rcode, etc.).
+Each response is processed and classified (based on several discriminators, e.g. source netblock, query type, zone name, rcode, etc.).
 Classified responses are then hashed and assigned to a bucket containing number of available tokens, timestamp and metadata.
-When available tokens are exhausted, response is rejected or enters :ref:`SLIP<server_rate-limit-slip>` (server responds with a truncated response).
+When available tokens are exhausted, response is dropped or sent as truncated (see :ref:`server_rate-limit-slip`).
 Number of available tokens is recalculated each second.

 *Default:* 0 (disabled)